vektorprime/flyff_combat_bot/README.md

 ![GUI-LOGGING](https://github.com/vektorprime/flyff_combat_bot/assets/9269666/57b045b3-5e43-4a5b-ab4d-e0f67b429097)

 **Compile The Bot**
+The below information is for anyone who wants to compile the bot and modify it.

-C++ 20
+* C++ 20

-Visual studio 2022 v143 toolset
+* Visual studio 2022 v143 toolset

-OpenCV 4.7
+* OpenCV 4.7

-The bot utilizes Tessarct for OCR of red text.
+* The bot utilizes Tessarct for OCR of red text.